On geometrically finite degenerations I: boundaries of main hyperbolic components: Pointed Hubbard trees

 We call $(H, \vp)$ the corresponding pointed Hubbard tree for $\hat P$.

-A point $z\in J$ on the Julia set is said to be a {\em cut point} if $J -\{z\}$ is disconnected.
-The valence at $z$ is defined as the number of components of $J -\{z\}$.
-For $f\in \BP_d$ on $\D$, any point is mapped towards the attracting fixed point $0$ by Schwarz lemma.
-The following key proposition is a manifestation of Schwarz lemma for maps on $\partial \PH_d$. \begin{prop} Let $\hat P \in \overline{\PH_d}$ be geometrically finite with $\hat \vp$ as marked point.
-Let $\hat v$ be a periodic cut point in $J$ with valence $\nu$, then $\hat v$ is parabolic.
-Moreover, let $K$ be the filled Julia set of $\hat P$, \begin{itemize} \item If $\hat v = \hat \vp$, then $\hat v$ has exactly $\nu$ attracting basins in correspondence with components of $K-\{\hat v\}$. \item If $\hat v \neq \hat \vp$, then $\hat v$ has exactly $\nu-1$ attracting basins in correspondence with components of $K-\{\hat v\}$ not containing $\hat \vp$. \end{itemize} \end{prop} \begin{proof} The fact that $\hat v$ is parabolic follows immediately from the stability of landing rays (see Lemma B.1 in \cite{GM93}).
+For $f\in \BP_d$, any point in $\D$ is mapped towards the attracting fixed point $0$ by Schwarz lemma.
+The following key proposition is a manifestation of Schwarz lemma for maps on $\partial \PH_d$. \begin{prop} Let $\hat P \in \overline{\PH_d}$ be geometrically finite with the special non-repelling fixed point $\hat \vp$.
+If $\hat v$ is a periodic cut point in $J = J(\hat P)$ with valence $\nu$, then $\hat v$ is parabolic.
+Moreover, let $K = K(\hat P)$ be the filled Julia set of $\hat P$. \begin{itemize} \item If $\hat v = \hat \vp$, then $\hat v$ has exactly $\nu$ attracting basins which are in bijective correspondence with components of $K-\{\hat v\}$. \item If $\hat v \neq \hat \vp$, then $\hat v$ has exactly $\nu-1$ attracting basins which are in bijective correspondence with components of $K-\{\hat v\}$ that does not contain $\hat \vp$. \end{itemize} \end{prop} \begin{proof} The fact that $\hat v$ is parabolic follows immediately from the stability of landing rays (see \cite[Lemma B.1]{GM93}).
 Note that there are exactly $\nu$ external rays landing at $\hat v$.